 Discussion

-The current review aimed to clarify how sensitivity has been conceptualized and investigated in individuals with high intellectual potential (HIP), and to determine whether the available empirical evidence supports the hypothesis of extreme sensory processing in this population.
+The current review aimed to clarify how sensitivity has been conceptualized and investigated in individuals with HIP, and to determine whether the available empirical evidence supports the hypothesis of extreme sensory processing in this population.
 Although only five studies met the inclusion criteria, an integrative analysis reveals meaningful conceptual patterns, recurrent tensions, and points of convergence that help structure an otherwise heterogeneous field.

 Conceptual clarification and integration across theoretical models